ONE PAGE APPLICATION

 Bad credit is no barrier to getting the money you need to grow your company.
 When you are trying to get a business loan with bad credit, there are only three steps you need to increase your chances of approval:

-The best way to get answers to your questions is to talk to a customer service rep. Check your lender’s dedication to helping you succeed and has a track record of happy clients.
+The best way to get answers to your questions is to talk to a customer service rep. Check your lender’s dedication to helping you succeed and have a track record of happy clients.

-There are three things you can do to increase your chances of getting a small business loan despite having bad credit.
+You can do three things to increase your chances of getting a small business loan despite having bad credit.

-1. Invoice financing.
+Invoice financing.
 The value of your unpaid customer invoices may be enough to secure a loan from some lenders.
-Unpaid invoices are an option as collateral in invoice financing.
-Finance companies advance a percentage of each invoice and charge a fee for the service.
+Unpaid invoices are an option as Collateral in invoice financing, and finance companies advance a percentage of each invoice and charge a fee for the service.

-2. Equipment financing.
-If you plan to use the money from the loan to buy new equipment, you may want to investigate equipment loans options.
-The equipment acts as collateral or security for the equipment you are financing.
+Equipment financing.
+If you plan to use the money from the loan to buy new equipment, you may want to investigate equipment loan options.
+The equipment acts as Collateral or security for the equipment you are financing.
 The lender can seize your equipment if you default on your loan, but your company shields your personal assets.

 Consult a lending expert in the field to determine which financing option is best for you.

-One lender’s definition of poor credit may be another lender’s gold standard.
+One lender’s definition of poor credit may be another’s gold standard.
 Keep in mind that each lender sets its standards for acceptable credit.

 720-850 (Excellent): A credit score in this range indicates that you are a relatively low-risk borrower.
 Meeting other criteria, such as length of time in business or revenue, a borrower with personal credit scores in this range may be able to pick and choose the best loan for their business.